-I’m taking a look at a camera lens that made my heart skip a beat when I heard its announcement.
+I’m looking at a camera lens that made my heart skip when I heard its announcement.

-The Sigma company has surprised everyone by releasing a new version of the lens completely out of the blue.
+The Sigma company has surprised everyone by releasing a new lens version entirely out of the blue.

 This is the widest angle F 1.4 lens ever made for full-frame cameras, an awe-inspiring achievement.

-So it’s a more subtle ultra-wide-angle that lends an interesting touch to your perspective on an APS c camera 20 millimeters.
+So, it’s a more subtle ultra-wide-angle that lends an interesting touch to your perspective on an APS-C camera.